sridurgeshv/Building-a-Web-3-Game-with-Immutable-Passport-Integration/README.md

 ``` bash
 ngrok config add-authtoken <YOUR_AUTHTOKEN>
 ```
-After creating the account, you will be able to see the Auth Token on your left and replace it here.
+After creating the account, you will be able to see the Auth Token on your left and replace it here and run on the ngrok terminal.

 ### iv.
 Claim a Domain:
 On the ngrok website or in the Cloud Edge section, claim a free [domain](https://dashboard.ngrok.com/cloud-edge/domains).
 Copy the obtained domain.